NSF Scholarships in Science, Technology, Engineering and Mathematics (S-STEM)

 to send the letter of recommendation to the instructor to complete.
 The completed

 online application and letter of recommendation must be submitted no later than 5:00 p.m., Monday, September 24, 2018.

 For this round of applications, the following is a list of available scholarships:

-Students eligible to take Calculus 1, or higher in fall 2017, and are within two years
+Students eligible to take Calculus 2, or higher in fall 2018, and are within one year

 This material is based upon work supported by the National Science Foundation under

 Grant No. DUE 1833809.
 Any opinions expressed in this material are those of the author